DataIntellectTech/TorQ/docs/segmentedtickerplant.md

 .servers.CONNECTIONS:`segmentedtickerplant`sort`gateway`rdb`hdb
 ```

-The STP sets these functions in subscriber processes (these vary from process to process and by STP batching mode):
+The STP requires these functions to be defined in subscriber processes (the definitions will be unique to the requirements of each subscriber):
-- upd[t;x;now]
+- upd[t;x]
   Called for updates from the STP.
 Arguments are t (the table the data is for), x (the data to be inserted) and now (the current time .z.p)
 - endofperiod[currentpd;nextpd;data]
   Called at the end of a period for periodic STP modes.
-Takes 3 arguments currentpd (the current period), nextpd (the next period) and data (a table containing some basic information on the stp process and the current time on the stp)
+Takes 3 arguments currentpd (the current period), nextpd (the next period) and data (a dictionary containing some basic information on the stp process and the current time on the stp)
 - endofday[date;data]
   Called at the end of day for all modes.
-Takes 2 arguments date (current date) and data (a table containing some basic information on the stp process and the current time on the stp)
+Takes 2 arguments date (current date) and data (a dictionary containing some basic information on the stp process and the current time on the stp)

+The data dictionary contains the STP name and type, list of subscribable tables in STP and the time at which the message is sent from the STP.
+In order to add further information to data, simply add additional elements in the endofdaydata function defined in code/segmentedtickerplant/stplg.q script.

 **Error Trapping**